cysouw/diathesis/text/c08_preverbs.md

 ### [ NL | Np ] Preverb reflexive intransitive delocative {#sec:preverb-reflexive-intransitive-antiresultative}

 This diathesis is similar to the previous diathesis (see [@sec:preverb-intransitive-antiresultative]) with the additional characteristics that the prefixed verbs like *beeilen* 'to hurry' also need a reflexive pronoun [@next].
-Note that, contrary to [@next b], the verb *eilen* 'to 'hurry' can be used without a location phrase, but only in the meaning 'to be urgent' (cf. [@sec:prepositions-location-drop]).
+Note that, contrary to [@next b], the verb *eilen* 'to hurry' can be used without a location phrase, but only in the meaning 'to be urgent' (cf. [@sec:prepositions-location-drop]).

 ::: ex
 - Ich eile nach Hause.